MetaCoq/metacoq/theories/README.md

 - `Translation.v` contains the translation itself and the necessary lemmata.
 - `FinalTranslation.v` containes the transaltion from ITT to TemplateCoq (meaning we can reify terms of ITT).
+- `Example.v` contains an example of the two translations chained to build a Coq term from an ETT derivation.